Amcor plc (AMCR) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 0.62% loss in the last 1 month and extending the period to 3 months gives it a -5.12%, and is 3.01% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.30% over the week and 1.66% over the month.
+The stock witnessed a 2.74% gain in the last 1 month and extending the period to 3 months gives it a -5.62%, and is 0.99% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.53% over the week and 1.65% over the month.

 Amcor plc (AMCR) Analyst Forecasts